Reading Contest Rules

-I personally consider it a “Single Entry Contest ” per person.
+I consider it a “Single Entry Contest ” per person.
 You can ask the host of the contest to clarify if they will answer you.
-It is best to only enter the contest once, until cleared up because many hosts will disqualify you for repeat entries.
+It is best only to enter the contest once until cleared up because many hosts will disqualify you for repeat entries.

 It does not happen often, but I think I run into a contest about once per month that doesn’t “Specify” Limit of entries.

 Related Contesting Articles:

 Pin it for Later